-This qualitative research study implemented in the last quarter of 2020 sought to understand the opportunities, barriers and facilitators that the COVID-19 pandemic brought for integration in health campaigns.
+This qualitative research study implemented in the last quarter of 2020 sought to understand the opportunities, barriers and facilitators that the COVID-19 pandemic brought for The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the in health campaigns.
 Faced with delayed timelines, risks of expired commodities and mitigation efforts to prevent SARS-CoV-2 transmission, there was a need to find efficiencies in health campaigns in order to prevent losses to public health gains made over the last decades.

-The research team carried out a series of virtual in-depth interviews with 26 individuals working across five health domains (Vitamin A, Vaccine-preventable diseases, Polio, Malaria, and Neglected Tropical Diseases), across different roles (donors, implementing partners and Ministry of Health A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. personnel) and from five countries (Guyana, Indonesia, Côte d’Ivoire, Ethiopia and Nigeria).
+The research team carried out a series of virtual in-depth interviews with 26 individuals working across five health domains (Vitamin A, Vaccine-preventable diseases, Polio, Malaria, and Neglected Tropical Diseases), across different roles (donors, implementing partners and Ministry of Health Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions. personnel) and from five countries (Guyana, Indonesia, Côte d’Ivoire, Ethiopia and Nigeria).

 Results showed that the global pandemic has opened doors for new ways of working across health campaigns, including new forms of integration.
 Health campaigns faced increased pressure to restart following cessation of activities in the spring of 2020.
 Results of the pause of health campaigns resulted in disease outbreaks and risked the expiration of valuable commodities.
 New partnerships and collaborations were formed to enable health campaigns to re-start with a wider reach.

 Many of the enablers mentioned by participants across the health domains were also considered to be barriers, depending on the context.
-Of note were the following themes: importance of coordination across the different domains to be integrated; understanding the optimum combination of commodities; considerations regarding data management for integrated campaigns; coordinated logistics and timeline of activities and; the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative of campaign integration on human resources.
-Across all informants, there were also some factors that were identified as crucial to successful integration: strong leadership, supportive political will and positive personal relationships that support effective Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
-Collabor.
+Of note were the following themes: importance of coordination across the different domains to be integrated; understanding the optimum combination of commodities; considerations regarding data management for integrated campaigns; coordinated logistics and timeline of activities and; the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic of campaign integration on human resources.
+Across all informants, there were also some factors that were identified as crucial to successful integration: strong leadership, supportive political will and positive personal relationships that support effective Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial.

 Suggested citation: Krentel, Alison and associates.
-“Opportunities and Barriers to Health Campaign Integration Across Vitamin A, Immunisation, Polio, Neglected Tropical Diseases, and Insecticide Treated Bednets: Voices From the Field.”
-Research generated for the Health Campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition, The Task Force for Global Health.
+“Opportunities and Barriers to Health Campaign Integration Across Vitamin A, Immunisation, Polio, Neglected Tropical Diseases, and Insecticide Treated Bednet Distribution: Voices From the Field.”
+Research generated for the Health Campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.
+Coalition, The Task Force for Global Health.
 26 March, 2021.

 This research was also presented at the first Test & Learn event.
 View the recording of the event in English, French and Spanish here.